Rag (student society): Origins

+while in 1923 students at King's College London dressed as ancient Egyptians to raise money for the European War Relief Fund.
+Glasgow University Students' Unemployment Day, later the university's Charities Week Appeal, started in 1922 and included publication of the Ygorra magazine, with proceeds going to city hospitals and the Lord Provost's Fund for the Unemployed.

+In South Africa, a rag was started at the University of Pretoria in the 1920s, and at the University of Witwatersrand in 1922, with charity collections starting in 1929.

+More recently, backronyms have been invented for RAG, including "raise and give", "remember and give" and "raising and giving".

 Fundraising

 Rag Week

 Traditionally fundraising activities have centred on an annual Rag Week, with events each day for the week.
 While some Rags are only active for this week, others use "Rag Week" as their flagship week to encourage participation for the whole year.

-Rag Mag
+Rag mag

-A Rag mag is a small booklet traditionally filled with politically incorrect humour which was originally sold to the local community during Rag Week.
-Some university Rags with a strong local tradition still sell their Rag Mags, however the majority of others use theirs more as information-tools for new students wanting to know more about Rag.
+A rag mag is a small booklet traditionally filled with (now politically incorrect) humour which was sold to the local community during rag week.
+Possibly some university rags with a strong local tradition still sell their rag mags, however the majority of others use theirs more as information-tools for new students wanting to know more about rag.

-A number of Rags claim to have published the first ever Rag mags:
+An issue of a rag mag dating from 1923, called Goblio, is in the archives of the University of Southampton.
+The University of Manchester published its Red Rag in 1924, and provides digital access to a selection of early magazines.
 Sheffield University Rag's Twikker was first produced in 1925.
-Manchester University published a Rag mag in 1924.
-An issue of a Rag mag dating from 1923, called "Goblio", is in the archives of the University of Southampton.
-However, Queen's University Belfast holds the most complete set of Rag magazines in its archives, holding 81 different copies of PTQ (Pro Tanto Quid – taken from the city's motto "Pro tanto quid retribuamus") from 1927 onwards.
+Queen's University Belfast holds a fairly complete set of rag magazines in its archives, with 81 different copies of PTQ (Pro Tanto Quid – taken from the city's motto "Pro tanto quid retribuamus") from 1927.